effortprogrammer/DeepSick-R1/README.md

 ## 🚀 Short Talks

 - When we train Qwen2-VL-2B-Instruct with 100k QA samples on 2 NVIDIA A100 80GB VRAM, it takes 14 hours to train.
+- Once I increase the number of GPUs to 8 NVIDIA A100 80GB VRAM, it takes 4.5 hours to train (Data communications between vLLM GPu and other GPUs may be getting slow down).
 - The GPU memory usage was 40~60GB when unfreezing all MLP parameters in LLM decoder part, where I use 2 batch, 4 number of generations, and 4 GRPO iterations.
 - This repository is dealing with vision language models (VLMs) only, but I believe this code is really easy, so users can easily modify the code for LLM version.
 - In the current version, Qwen2.5-VL and latest vLLM are not supported because there is first flash attention issue in latest vLLM version and model parameter access issues.
 I will let this code updated once it is all resolved.